-- Add Ying Tong Lai and Kris Nuttycombe as Zcash protocol designers. - Change the specification of $abst_J$ in §5.4.8.3 'Jubjub' on p.75 to match the implementation. - Repair the argument for GroupHash^{J^{(r)}}{URS} being usable as a random oracle, which previously depended on abst_J being injective. - In RedDSA verification, clarify that \underline{R} used as part of the input to H^{\otimes} must be exactly as encoded in the signature. - Specify that shielded outputs of coinbase transactions MUST use v2 note plaintexts after Canopy activation. - Correct a bug in § 4.17.3 'Decryption using a Full Viewing Key (Sapling)' on p.
-52: esk is only to be checked against ToScalar(PRF^{expand}{rseed}([4])) when leadByte \neq 0x01.
+- Add Ying Tong Lai and Kris Nuttycombe as Zcash protocol designers. - Change the specification of $abst_J$ in §5.4.8.3 'Jubjub' on p.74 to match the implementation. - Repair the argument for GroupHash^{II^{(r)}} being usable as a random oracle, which previously depended on abst_I being injective. - In RedDSA verification, clarify that \underline{R} used as part of the input to H^{\otimes} must be exactly as encoded in the signature.

-- Delete some 'new' superscripts that only added notational clutter. - Add an explicit lead byte field to Sprout note plaintexts, and clearly specify the error handling when it is invalid. - Define a Sapling note plaintext lead byte as having type $\mathbb{B}^{\mathbb{Y}}$ (so that decoding to a note plaintext always succeeds, and error handling is more explicit). - Fix a sign error in the fixed-base term of the batch validation equation in § B.1 'RedDSA batch validation' on p.
-163. - Fix a sign error in the fixed-base term of the batch validation equation in § B.3 'Ed25519 batch validation' on p.
-166.
+- · Delete some 'new' superscripts that only added notational clutter. - Add an explicit lead byte field to Sprout note plaintexts, and clearly specify the error handling when it is invalid. - Define a Sapling note plaintext lead byte as having type $\mathbb{B}^{\mathbb{Y}}$ (so that decoding to a note plaintext always succeeds, and error handling is more explicit). - Fix a sign error in the fixed-base term of the batch validation equation in § B.1 'RedDSA batch validation' on p.
+158.

-- Incorporate changes to Sapling note encryption from [ZIP-212]. - Correct an error in the specification of Ed25519 validating keys: they should not have been specified to be checked against ExcludedPointEncodings, since libsodium v1.0.15 does not do so. - Incorporate Ed25519 changes for Canopy from [ZIP-215]. - Add Appendix § B.3 'Ed25519 batch validation' on p.166. - · Consistently use "validating" for signatures and "verifying" for proofs. - Use the symbol $\sqrt[+]{\cdot}$ for positive square root.
+- Correct an error in the specification of Ed25519 validating keys: they should not have been specified to be checked against ExcludedPointEncodings, since libsodium v1.0.15 does not do so. - · Consistently use "validating" for signatures and "verifying" for proofs. - Use the symbol $\sqrt[+]{\cdot}$ for positive square root.